Qingyi-Www/Final-Project/README.md

 Academic Paper: View Literature Review.pdf

-**Completed:**
+## Completed:
-1. Research：
+### 1. Research：

    I. The substitutability of auditory experiences for the deaf

    II.
 Existing substitutes (tactile, visual)

-2. Wrote the Introduction part of the essay: Literature Review.pdf
+### 2. Wrote the Introduction part of the essay: Literature Review.pdf

-About the feasibility of my project, mainly including the existing research and the significance of the project. (see Essay part)
+About the feasibility of my project, mainly including the existing research and the significance of the project. (sView Literature Review.pdf)

 There’s the link about my essay on Google Docs if I upload a pdf that's not easy to read: https://docs.google.com/document/d/1-iiLT-GF5E35Y-toC7YNKWTx89TsdeicaAzzfK-SBGA/edit?usp=sharing

-3. Interview
+### 3. Interview
    I. I interviewed eight students around me with the questions in the questionnaire and I summarised each question. (see Summary and Transcript part)

    Based on the interview questionnaire, I decided to design the vibration and squeeze sensors as two separate wearable devices to be worn on different parts of the user's body while watching the film (the exact position will be decided after I convert the audio into vibration).